chihuajiao/HSIMTL/README.md

   note={doi: {10.1109/TGRS.2025.3649827}}
 }
 ```

-## 📧 Contact
-For questions and issues, please open a GitHub issue or contact [yhxie2022@163.com].
-## 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

 Acknowledgment—The authors would like to thank the authors of the open-source implementations that contributed to this work.
 Parts of our code were adapted from the following repositories: